 Similarly, the time limit is suspended for anyone who has a reduced mental capacity to claim.
 A litigation friend could also be appointed to make the claim on their behalf.
 Alternatively, if they recover their mental capacity, they will have three years from the recovery date to do so.

 For more information on making a GP misdiagnosis claim and seeking sepsis compensation payouts in the UK, call our team.

 Accident Claims UK can offer victims of misdiagnosis, a risk-free way to attempt to make a compensation claim against the medical professional who is at fault.
 We can represent you as your No Win No Fee solicitors, and process a clinical negligence claim on your behalf.

 The way that our No Win No Fee claims service works, is that when we take your claim on, we won’t charge you a single penny to do so.
 As we process your claim, which in some cases could take months or even years, we still won’t charge you anything.
-If we fail to win you a compensation settlement, then the total cost of processing your cases is zero, we won’t charge you anything at all.
-When we are successful though, and we receive a compensation payment on your behalf, we will take our pre-agreed percentage as our fee, out of the payment we received.
+If we fail to win you a compensation settlement, then the total cost of processing your cases is zero.
+We won’t charge you anything at all.
+When we are successful though, and we receive a compensation payment on your behalf, we will take our pre-agreed percentage as our fee.
+This comes out of the payment we received.
 We will then give you the rest.

 As you can see, this is a financially risk-free way to make a medical negligence claim.
 Call Accident Claims UK today, to find out more about how our national claims service can help you to get the compensation you are eligible for.

-When you call us, one of our team will be ready to talk you through our onboarding process for new claims.
-Part of this process, is asking you a number of questions designed to tell us what we need to know about both your injuries, and the medical negligence that caused them.
-These questions could include:
+When you call us, we will be ready to talk you through our onboarding process for new claims.
+Part of this process, is asking you a number of questions.
+These are designed to tell us what we need to know about both your injuries.
+Plus, the medical negligence that caused them.